Hash#compare_by_identity

 Thread safety

 Identity mode is per-Hash instance.
-Each Hash maintains its own comparison mode independently.
-Thread safety depends on how you use the Hash—Ruby’s Hash class is not inherently thread-safe for concurrent reads and writes to the same instance.
+Each instance maintains its own comparison mode independently.
+Thread safety depends on how you use the collection—Ruby’s Hash class is not inherently thread-safe for concurrent reads and writes to the same instance.

 Frozen objects

-When a frozen object is used as a key, the Hash treats it like any other object.
+When a frozen object is used as a key, it treats the key like any other object.
 Identity comparison uses object_id, which remains valid even after an object is frozen.
 This can be useful when you want to use frozen objects as stable keys without worrying about their contents affecting lookup behavior.
+For immediate values like integers and symbols, identity and equality produce the same result because equal values share the same object reference in Ruby.

 Immediate values